Fritz Schramma

-Fritz Schramma is a German politician of the Christian Democratic Union (CDU).
+Fritz Schramma is a German politician.
 He was mayor of Cologne from 2000 until 2009.

 Career

 In 2000, Schramma (CDU) assumed office as mayor-in-chief along with Bernhard Wimmer (CDU), because the incumbent Harry Blum (CDU) died unexpectedly.
 In a runoff vote, he won election on 17 September 2000 against Anke Brunn (Social Democrats), who was nominated by her party only a short time ahead of the vote.
 The Social Democrats were heavily weakened by corruption scandals.
 Schramma's term in office was nine years instead of the usual five: he first completed the term of his predecessor Blum until 2004, and then he served his own term as a result of winning the runoff in 2000.

+In 2025, after 50 years membership, Schramma left the Christian Democratic Union, stating the lack of profile within the party as reason.